All About Kansas Sports Betting Handle And Revenue

 The Kansas online gambling revenue on sports refers to the amount that operators have left after they pay out winning bets.
 From there, bookmakers pay 10% tax to the state on the adjusted gross revenue.

-Kansas Sports Betting, March vs. February
+Kansas Sports Betting, April vs March

-Kansas Sports Betting Handle and Revenue: March 2023
+Kansas Sports Betting Handle and Revenue: April 2024

 Kansas Mobile Sports Betting History